 High blood sugars, high blood pressure and cholesterol are risk factors for retinopathy.
 The longer the duration of diabetes, the higher the chance of retinopathy.
 Smoking, anemia and kidney disease can worsen retinopathy.

 The vision may remain normal during the earlier stages of diabetic retinopathy.
-However the disease can progress without your knowledge.
+However, the disease can progress without your knowledge.
 Early diagnosis can caution you to observe more strict control of your diet, exercise, insulin regime and monitoring.
-You can even treat this with LASER if there is a high risk of progression.
+You can even treat this with LASER or various other medicines if there is a high risk of progression.

 You should check annually for diabetic retinopathy.
 In case you develop any of the features of retinopathy, your eye doctor may ask for special investigations and more frequent follow up.

-LASER photocoagulation is used for treatment of retinopathy.
-In photocoagulation, the eye care professional makes tiny burns on the retina with a special laser.
+The treatment for diabetic retinopathy is based on the stage of the disease and risk of progression.
+LASER photocoagulation and anti VEGF injections.
+In LASER photocoagulation, the eye care professional makes tiny burns on the retina with a special laser.
 These burns seal the blood vessels and stop them from growing and leaking.
 The sooner retinopathy is diagnosed, the more likely these treatments will be successful.
 The best results occur when sight is still normal.

 Side effects of scatter photocoagulation are usually minor.
 They include several days of blurred vision after each treatment and possible loss of side (peripheral) vision.